A Birder's Guide to Minnesota

 Marshall County

-* p.
-101 – East Park WMA [site 7] is sometimes difficult to reach, since at times its roads may be gated or signed to restrict access.
+p.
+101 – East Park WMA [site 7] is sometimes difficult to reach since at times its roads may be gated or signed to restrict access.
 If 425th St. from the west provides no access, you can backtrack 1.8 mi. west, then 1.5 mi. south to 410th St., and east 1-3 mi. through southern part of WMA.
 From there, you can reach the WMA’s east access road: continue 2 mi. east on 410th to CR 118, then 3 mi. north, and west 1-4 mi. through the WMA to the impoundment (though this road may also be gated or posted).

 Pennington County

 p.
-104 – Wayne Johnson still welcomes birders to contact him by text for access to the Thief River Falls sewage ponds [site 4]: his number is 218 689 8967 (texts only please; no calls).
+104 – Wayne Johnson still welcomes birders to contact him by text for access to the Thief River Falls sewage ponds [site 4]: his text number is 218 689 8967 (texts only please; no calls).
 It is best not to use the office phone number and e-mail address cited in the text.

 Polk County

 p.
-109 – Crookston’s excellent sewage ponds [site 2] are still signed “Public Access Prohibited,” but at least one local birder reports that the entrance gate is often open, and he then has driven in – without anyone advising him to leave as he birds there.
+109 – Crookston’s excellent sewage ponds [site 2] are still signed “Public Access Prohibited,” but at least one local birder reports that the entrance gate is often open, and he then has driven in – without anyone advising him to leave while he birds there.

 p.
 112 – The conifers in the southwest part of Lengby [site 25] are by St. Paul’s Church on CR 201.